Difference Between Avenue and Boulevard

 What is Avenue?

 Avenue is one of the most common roads in an urban area.
-It is a straight road with buildings on one or both side.
+It is a straight road with buildings on one or both sides.
 Traffic is not common here, so vehicles run fast here.

 A street runs East to West, and an avenue runs, on the contrary, North to South.
-Avenue des Champs-Élysées of Paris, Fifth Avenue and Madison Avenue of Manhattan, and La Brea Avenue of Los Angeles are few instances of famous avenues.
+Avenue des Champs-Élysées of Paris, Fifth Avenue and Madison Avenue of Manhattan, and La Brea Avenue of Los Angeles are a few instances of famous avenues.

 Evidence of avenues can be seen from the 17th century.
 In the late 18th century, England adapted new landscaping for its roads, and thus this aesthetic form of the road came into fashion and replaced the old design of roads.